 Menlo Park is a city of beautiful, tree-lined neighborhoods and active commercial districts.
-Located conveniently between the major metropolitan areas of San Francisco and San Jose, Menlo Park is home to a little over 32,000 residents in its 19 square miles.
+Located conveniently between the major metropolitan areas of San Francisco and San Jose, Menlo Park is home to approximately 36,000 residents in its 19 square miles.
 The stunning natural surroundings of the city afford views of the San Francisco Bay to the east and the Pacific Coastal Range to the west.
 Menlo Park’s climate is moderate to warm, with an average of 265 sunny days a year.

 Menlo Park’s residents reflect a range of backgrounds and interests who tend to be well educated and actively engaged in community life.
 Excellent public and private schools serve its many young families, while residents of all ages enjoy the City’s numerous parks and recreational facilities.
 The city’s close proximity to Stanford University and Menlo College provide a multitude of academic, cultural and athletic event opportunities.
 The arts and leisure activities of the major urban areas of San Francisco and San Jose are close by.
 These and many other amenities contribute to Menlo Park’s outstanding quality of life.